AnthonyPengelly/fpl_bot_test/README.md

 Given a list of players with a cost (`x.value`) and a score (`x.score`), how can we choose a full squad within the budget to maximise the total score.

-This is very similar to the (knapsack problem)[https://en.wikipedia.org/wiki/Knapsack_problem].
+This is very similar to the [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem).
 However, there are a number of restrictions on which squads are valid (see `./teamValidator.js`):

 - A 15 man squad has 2 goalkeepers, 5 defenders, 5 midfielers and 3 forwards